TanJunHong/CZ4010-Project/README.md

 - Frequently updated, in order to keep up with the latest best security practices
 - Compatible with Python 3, since that is the language we are using

-[**Passlib**](https://passlib.readthedocs.io/en/stable/index.html) is eventually chosen as it fulfills the considerations mentioned above.
+[**Passlib**](https://passlib.readthedocs.io/en/stable/index.html) is eventually chosen for the as it fulfills the considerations mentioned above.

+[**PyCryptodome**](https://pycryptodome.readthedocs.io/en/latest/index.html) is also used as Passlib does not support AES.

 ### Choosing the hash function

 After choosing the password hashing library, we need to choose the hash functions.
 These are the criteria we are looking
 for:

-- Secure, which means it uses a cryptographically secure pseudo-random number generator
+- Secure and deterministic, which means it uses a CSPRF
 - Widely used and tested
 - No known major vulnerabilities as of the time of writing